Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Cloisonne: the ancient art

 Cloisonne is probably the oldest and most recognisable enamel technique.
 The name comes from the French word "cloison" meaning partition.
 Thin metal wires (usually gold, silver or copper) are bent into shapes and soldered onto the metal base, creating tiny cells.
-Each cell gets filled with enamel powder and fired.
+Each cell gets filled with coloured glass powder and fired.

 The result is a mosaic-like surface where metal lines separate fields of colour.
 Think of stained glass windows, but on a ring.